A quiet day of surfing the internet at the local library was interrupted when Nazis kicked in the front door.

 The patrons gasped while Terra stared with awe, the afterimage still flashing in her eyes.
 What is that? she wondered.
 Fireworks?
 Projectors?
 CGI?
 She couldn’t deny the strange sight.
-These Nazis had emerged from nowhere.
+These Nazis had appeared from nowhere.

 The soldiers then made way and stood at attention.
-One more Nazi emerged before the sphere dissipated with a loud screeching crack.
+One more Nazi emerged before the sphere dissipated with a loud, screeching crack.
 The carpet edges were singed where it had met the sphere and a faint smell of smoke now hung the air.

 The Nazis saluted the newcomer.
 Terra felt surprised to see a traditional military salute, rather than the Nazi salute she often saw on documentaries.

 This newcomer appeared to be in his thirties with a rectangular, clean shaven face.
 He removed his officer’s peaked cap to reveal his neatly parted, dark brown hair.
-He wore a dark blue-gray officer’s long coat with a rank insignia Terra didn’t recognize.
-An even pattern of polished medals and insignias hung on his well pressed uniform with an R runic insignia on the collar.
+He wore a blue-gray officer’s long coat with a rank insignia Terra didn’t recognize.
+An even pattern of polished medals and insignias hung on his well pressed uniform with an “R” runic insignia on the collar.
 His belt holstered a pistol and in his left hand he carried a large pocket watch with a green glowing face.
 He hung the watch at his belt and surveyed the area.
 The sincere smile would have made him charming, even handsome in spite of his precise military bearing, if not for the red Nazi armband he wore.

 “Chocolate?” the soldier asked with a heavy accent.
 He smiled as he offered it to the child.

 The officer turned to the patrons and approached with hands clasped behind his back.
 His smile appeared genuine.
 “I apologize,” he said.
 His English had only a faint German accent.
 “I do not intend to keep you here long, but we must ask you to remain here to avoid further complications.
-Rest assured, we have no intention of harming you and we will be out of the way soon.”
+Rest assured, we have no intention of harming you and we will be out of your way soon.”

 The patrons exchanged nervous glances while the child trembled.
 Terra wondered when the nice guy act would disappear.

 Another silent moment passed.
 The officer’s smile lessened.
 After a moment he cleared his throat.
 “My apologies again.
 I should introduce myself.
 I am Hanns Joachim Speer, commander of the German Zeitmacht and I am from your past.
-I have come from the year nineteen forty by way of time travel.”
+I have come from the year 1940 by way of time travel.”